Best Money Market Accounts

 The best option may depend on which account offers the best rates and other perks.
 It may also depend on your specific needs.
 If you prefer access to additional features, like check-writing privileges and ATM access, a money market account may make more sense.
 If you don’t require immediate access to your funds, a high-yield savings account may offer more competitive APYs depending on the bank or credit union.
 Determine what’s most important to you and choose the option that best addresses your needs.

-Money Market Account FAQ
+Money Market Account FAQs

 • A money market account (MMA) is an interest-bearing deposit account available at some banks, credit unions or other financial institutions.
 Money market accounts offer similar features to savings accounts, like earning interest or transaction limits.
 They may also include features similar to checking accounts, such as a debit or ATM card or check-writing privileges.